 Thunder Bay Cafes with Vegan Options

 Not only did I dine at tons of vegan Thunder Bay restaurants, but there are also vegan and vegan-friendly coffee shops around town.
-Most notably the Groggy Toad Coffee House is mostly vegan, The Sweet North Bakery has a substantial amount of vegan baked goods, and the others offer either vegan menu items or a variety of plant-based milks for coffee.
+Every coffee shop has multiple plant-based milks readily available (oat milk, almond milk, soy milk) and many of them have vegan baked goods, too.

 The Sweet North Bakery

 The Sweet North Bakery has two locations in Thunder Bay, and it’s a very vegan-friendly coffee shop.
 There’s plant-based milk for the coffee, and there’s always a few vegan desserts in the display cabinet.

 The vegan raspberry scones are very tasty, and pair perfectly with a coffee or tea.
 If you’re looking for a more substantial meal, they also serve a vegan sandwich with black bean spread and sauteed tofu on a vegan pretzel bun.